 - Acetone – Can sometimes be metabolized into glucose, but is mostly excreted as waste.
 This gives the distinct smelly breath that most ketogenic dieters know.

 Over time, your body will expel less excess ketone bodies (acetone), and if you use keto sticks to track your levels of ketosis, you may think it is slowing down.

 That’s not the case, as your brain is burning the BHB as fuel, and your body is trying to give your brain as much efficient energy as possible.
 This is commonly why long-time low carbohydrate consumers will not show deep levels of ketosis on their urine tests.

 The glycerol that was created will be converted into glucose in a process called gluconeogenesis.
 This is a normal metabolic process that creates glucose from the amino acids in protein, lactate from the muscles, and the glycerol from fatty acids.

 Glucose is needed by the body, in small amounts, to maintain good health – but carbohydrates aren’t needed.
 Your liver will always make sure you have enough glucose in your bloodstream for the body to perform healthily, no matter what.

 In fact, about 56% of excess protein will be turned into glucose in your blood stream – this is why too much protein is a bad thing and can knock you out of ketosis.
 Don’t worry – as long as you are following your macros, this will not be a problem for you.

-It’s important to note that ketosis and starvation is two different things.
+It’s also important to note that ketosis and starvation are two different things.
 Starvation happens when you have no food sources.
 Your body will start to convert the protein in your muscles to glucose, causing muscle loss.

 Yes, you lose weight in starvation; your body also converts the fat in your stores to glucose in order to survive.
 But this is not healthy.
 Do you want to look like a ragdoll of skin and bones?
 Didn’t think so.